R7nX/Vocational-Guidance-System/README.md

 ## Setup
-&#9888; Please remember to check that the paths are correct to your system.
+&#9888; Please remember to check that the paths are correct to your system, and put db.yaml file outside the folder.
 To run the project, you must first install the [requirements file](requirements.txt)
 ```
 pip install -r requirements.txt
 ```

 To start the application, run the [app.py](app.py) file.
 ## Contribution